Tooth Extractions Mesquite

 Other Options for Making Tooth Extractions Affordable

 If you don’t have dental insurance, this doesn’t necessarily mean that you will be left to pay your entire bill all at once.
-We are partnered with CareCredit – a third-party financing company that can split the cost of your treatment into manageable monthly installments with little-to-no interest.
+We are partnered with CareCredit – a third-party financing company that can split the cost of your treatment into manageable monthly installments with little to no interest.
 To learn more about your financial options, reach out to one of our friendly team members.

 If you have any questions regarding the cost of your treatment, don’t hesitate to give us a call.
 We’re happy to help restore your smile to health!